grnet/bg-mixnet/README.md

 `make`

+By default the bgmix shared library (`libbgmix.so`) is installed in the local directory.
+Again, for convenience, you can add the path to `LD_LIBRARY_PATH` as before to avoid specifying it when invoking executables that link to it.

 ### Execute

 `./bgmix`

 ### Logging

-By default the mixnet (library) logs messages in /var/log/celery/bg\_mixnet.log This behavior can be changed at compile time with:
+By default the mixnet (library) logs messages in /var/log/celery/bg\_mixnet.log.
+This behavior can be changed at compile time with:

 `make LOG_CRYPTO_OUTPUT=log_file_with_absolute_path`